Accessibility of websites

 • Give each page a page heading in layout 1 (H1).

-• Organize sections of the page hierarchically with headings in layout 2-4 (H2-H4)
+• Organize sections of the entire page hierarchically with headings in layouts 2-4 (H2-H5), similar to how a book is divided into chapters and sub-chapters.

-Provide alternative text and caption for all images and graphics
+Provide alternative text and captions for all images and graphics if necessary

 An image without alternative text is simply announced as an "image" by a screen reader.
 In this case, the screen reader user is missing important information that you as the editor must provide.

-It is imperative that you formulate an alternative text for each image and graphic .
+It is essential that you formulate an alternative text for each image and graphic .
+The text should not exceed 80 characters.

 The following applies: